Self-regulating jets during the Common Envelope phase: Discussion

-where $M_{\rm co}$ is the mass of the CO, $M(a)$ is the stellar mass up to the radius $a$, and where the stellar profile of the RG is taken into account \citep{papish15}.
-Consistently with previous studies \citep{macleod15, lora15, mmlcdc17}, our simulations show that the mass accretion rate onto the CO is $\sim 20$\% of the correspondent BHL mass accretion rate shown in Equation~\ref{eq:BHL}.
+where $\dot{M}_{\rm{CO}}$ is the mass of the CO, $M(a)$ is the stellar mass up to the radius $a$ of the RG stellar profile taken into account \citep{papish15}.
+Consistently with previous studies \citep{macleod15, lora15, mmlcdc17}, our simulations show that the $\dot{M}_{\rm{CO}}$ is $\sim 20$\% of the correspondent BHL mass accretion rate shown in Equation~\ref{eq:BHL}.
+The presence of a jet in the CE phase changes drastically the $\dot{M}_{\rm{CO}}$.
+Given that the jet is self-regulated by the mass accretion rate, a drop (or increment) in $\dot{M}_{\rm{CO}}$ will reduce (or increase) L$_{\rm{jet}}$ and the corresponding ram pressure and density.

-The presence of a jet in the CE phase changes drastically the mass accretion rate onto the engulfed CO.
-The numerical simulations from Section~\ref{sec:results} show that, independently of the CO (NS or BH) if the accretion to ejection efficiency with which the self-regulates jet is powered is $\eta\lesssim 0.01$, the jet does not manage to drill through the dense BHL bulge which surrounds the CO, with which the CO will have an accretion rate similar to the case in which no jet is launched.
-If the efficiency $\eta\gtrsim 0.01$ (typically, astrophysical jets have an efficiency $\sim 10\%$, see, e.g., \citealt{livio99}), then the ram pressure and energy deposition of the jet in the CE will produce a NJF which in turn leads to a drop in the mass accretion rate on the CO.
+Numerical simulations from Section~\ref{sec:results} show that, independently of the CO (NS or BH), if the accretion to ejection efficiency with which the self-regulates jet is powered is $\eta\lesssim 0.001$, the jet does not manage to drill through the dense BHL bulge which surrounds the CO, with which the CO will have an accretion rate similar to the case in which no jet is launched.
+If the efficiency $\eta\gtrsim 0.01$ (typically, astrophysical jets have an efficiency $\sim 10\%$, e.g., \citealt{livio99}), then the ram pressure and energy deposition of the jet in the CE will produce a NJF which in turn leads to a drop in the $\dot{M}_{\rm{CO}}$.
+We assume that, except for the material ejected in the jet, all the gas that enters the spherical surface at r$_{in}$ is accreted by the CO.
+We also suppose that all of this material is accreted $\sim$instantaneously by the CO since the temporal resolution in our simulations ($\Delta t \sim$10$^{2-3}$s), is of order of the lagtime (i.e. the time required by the material that crosses r$_{in}$ to reach the surface of the CO, see the appendix A for further details).

-The NJF and drop in the mass accretion rate onto the CO can be qualitatively understood as follows.
-The material of the CE, which is shocked by the cocoon, accretes onto the CO at approximately the free-fall velocity $v_{ff}\sim \sqrt{GM_{\rm CO}/R}$ (where R the distance to the CO).
-Considering the density profile of a RG from \citet{papish15}, the pressure of the free-falling material is:
+The NJF and drop in the $\dot{M}_{\rm{CO}}$ can be qualitatively understood as follows.
+Since the density profile of the RG follows that from \citealt{papish15}, then by assuming that the material of the CE accretes onto the CO at approximately the free-fall velocity $v_{ff}\sim \sqrt{GM_{\rm CO}/R}$ (where R is the distance to the CO, see \citealt{edgar04} for further discussion), the ram pressure of the free-falling material is:

 where $\rho_{sh}$ is the density of the shocked envelope material.